HenryWalker3/class-api-portal/guides/rate-limiting.md

 # Rate Limiting

 ## Overview
 **Rate limiting** is a technique used to control the number of API requests a client can make to a server within a specific period.
-It helps pre**vent abuse, ensures fair usage, and protects our back-end systems from being overwhelmed.
+It helps prevent abuse, ensures fair usage, and protects our back-end systems from being overwhelmed.

 - **Ensure fair access for all users**
 - **Protect system stability and performance**